pagemachine/ats/Documentation/Configuration/Index.rst

                 property = status
                 operator = greaterThanOrEqual
                 value = 110
-                cast = int
+                type = int
               }
             }
          }
       }
    }

-Please note that the *cast* option is not always necessary, but cleaner if the value is not a string.
+Please note that the *type* option is not always necessary, but cleaner if the value is not a string.
 If you want to pass on a boolean, use 0 or 1 and cast to "bool".

 Also, the logic can only handle operators which require one value.
 Multivalued operators (in, between...) are currently not supported.
 Use multiple conditions for that.